 Instead of seeing each other as equally valuable, thinking: I’m just as valuable, knowledgeable as someone else.
 There is enough to go around for everyone”.

 I’d like to see kids as little superheroes.
 Fully embracing their superpowers and not at all afraid of showing them.
-To go on in that analogy there is something interesting:
+To go on in that analogy there are 3 business lessons I want to share:

 1. All superheroes have (usually) one incredible thing that sets them off from the rest.